-However, if your debt is more recent, this isn’t a good idea, as it could cause Modern Adjustment Bureau to resort to a lawsuit that they otherwise wouldn’t have filed, and if they win, they might earn the right to garnish your wages.
+However, if your debt is more recent, this isn’t a good idea, as it could cause Modern Adjustment Bureau to resort to a lawsuit that they otherwise wouldn’t have filed, and if they win, the collection agency might earn the right to garnish your wages.

 Whatever you do, fight the temptation to simply ignore debt collectors like Modern Adjustment Bureau.
 If they don’t hear from you at all, they’re more likely to escalate things.
 It’s smarter to engage with them tactically to ensure you don’t have to pay, or that you get the best deal you can.

 Is Modern Adjustment Bureau hurting my credit score?

 Yes, Modern Adjustment Bureau is very likely hurting your credit score.
 Debts in collection cause marks called “collection accounts” to appear on your credit reports, which the credit scoring companies (FICO and VantageScore) use to create your scores.

 Every credit scoring algorithm severely penalizes people for having unpaid collections on their reports, and in several of the most popular models (primarily FICO Score 8), collections continue to damage your score even after you fully pay them off.